Co-occurring Disorder Treatment for Teens

 What causes teen substance abuse?

-• Undiagnosed or untreated mental health disorder
+• Undiagnosed or untreated mental health disorders

 • Genetics